awsdocs/amazon-redshift-developer-guide/doc_source/r_ANY_VALUE.md

 Specify either DISTINCT or ALL to return any value from the input expression values\.
 The DISTINCT argument has no effect and is ignored\.

  *expression *
 The target column or expression on which the function operates\.

-## Returns<a name="r_ANY_VALUE-returns"></a>

-A value from the input expression values\.
-The following data types are returned:
+The *expression* is one of the following data types:
 + SMALLINT
 + INTEGER
 + BIGINT
 + DECIMAL
 + REAL
-+ DOUBLE
++ DOUBLE PRECISON
 + BOOLEAN
 + CHAR
 + VARCHAR